Ayushjain2205/zappmint-0g/README.md

 ### 💡 Why Zappmint?

 While other no-code tools help you build, **Zappmint helps you build and own**.
-AppCoins (minted as Zora Coins) create sustainable, community-powered micro-app ecosystems where:
+AppCoins (minted on the 0G Network) create sustainable, community-powered micro-app ecosystems where:

 - Users fund what they want to see
 - Creators earn from what they build